 You don’t need the newest, fanciest, most expensive gear to enjoy your travels.
-I’ve met plenty of nomads who made due with very little, including one Slovenian guy who rode a motorcycle through Central Asia wearing one pair of pants.
+I’ve met plenty of nomads who made do with very little, including one Slovenian guy who rode a motorcycle through Central Asia with just one pair of pants.

 Having said that, you could make your travels more hassle-free and enjoyable by investing in the items I’ve outlined below.
 These are things that I consider essential travel gear: